TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-synchronization-does-not-work-at-all.md

 Common root causes include the following:

-* The Azure AD Connect sync service account, which is used by the Synchronization Service as its security context, has its password changed recently.
+* The Azure AD Connect sync service account, which is used by the Synchronization Service as its security context, recently changed its password.
 To resolve this issue, refer to [Changing the Azure AD Connect sync service account password](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-change-serviceacct-pass).

 * The Azure AD Connect sync service account has not been granted [**Log on as a Service**](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/log-on-as-a-service) rights